 7. The Niagara meetings inspired scores of Christian businessmen to dedicate their lives to Christ and to become generous donors to Fundamentalist churches, schools, missions, and publication enterprises.
 It also tended to give board of directors power to these donor businessmen, may of whom poured cold water on the Fundamentals.
 The extreme of this big business participation was seen as the Ford Foundation and the Rockafeller Foundation made large donations to world missions with strings attached that the donations not be used to preach the Gospel.
 Many mission boards went to it, and the result was Christless slop hog social Gospel activities.

 David O. Beale, In Pursuit of Purity: American Fundamentalism Since 1850

 Cornerstone Baptist Church, Ontario

-The virus in Fundamentalism, from day one, was that it marginalized everything not on the list of seven or nine Fundamentals.
+The first virus in Fundamentalism, from day one, was that it marginalized everything not on the list of seven or nine Fundamentals.
 It is a spiritual deformity and sickness to marginalize many "nonessential" doctrines from the Word of God.
 Indeed, it borders on blasphemy to declare any Bible truth as "nonessential."
 I heard one Bible college president claim that his college had never left its "biblical imperatives."
 What is imperative?
 I will tell you:

 Revelation 22:19 And if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book.